-To aid in the organizational diagnosis of POCs, a scanning the POC's external and internal environment including their stakeholders is conducted.
+To aid in the organizational diagnosis of POCS, a scanning the POCs external and internal environment including their stakeholder is conducted.

 Local chief executives, local officials and law enforcement agencies are identified as primary stakeholders of the POCs.
 Secondary stakeholders include national government agencies, IP communities, civil society organizations, donor agencies, business sector, media and the religious sector.
 The CPP-NPA-NDF is also identified as secondary stakeholder.
 The results of the stakeholders' analysis are summarized below: